INSIDE: A sneak peek into the Christmas House Rovaniemi gift shop in Lapland.

 Heading to the Santa Claus Holiday village?

-Wondering what kinds of souvenirs you can buy there?
+Wondering what kinds of souvenirs you can buy in this Christmas village?

 Take a look below at what you can find in the popular Christmas House Gift Shop.